ryankaplan/pattern-based-ot/README.md

 editor demo, do the following:

 - Install npm by downloading and installing node.js from here: https://nodejs.org/en/
+- Open the repo folder and run `npm install`
 - In one terminal window run `jake watch`
 - In another terminal run `nodemon build/server/server.js`
 - Visit `http://localhost:3000/` in a browser to see the collaborative-text demo